technicallyawriter/portfolio-docs/content/_index.md

 ## Simple language
 <img src="images/icons/edit.png" alt="todo.." width="50px" align="left" style="padding-right: 8px;" />

 I believe it's harder to write a single clear sentence than a paragraph of jumbled jargon.
-Tech writing translates the complexity of software into manageable concepts and tasks.
+The challenge of tech writing is to translate the complexity of software into manageable concepts and tasks.
 {{< /columns >}}

 ## Tooling